Is a heat pump electricity tariff cheaper in the UK?

 Usually needed

-• Domestic electricity supply (home address).
+• Domestic electricity supply at your home address.

 • Permission to share half-hourly readings where required.